garethredfern/redfern-dev/src/articles/solana-js-03-wallets-keypairs.md

 const keypair = await createKeyPairFromBytes(privateKeyBytes);
 ```

-Or use a secrets manager (AWS Secrets Manager, Hashicorp Vault, etc.) for production deployments.

 ## A Complete Example

 Here's a script that creates or loads a wallet and ensures it has devnet SOL: